neighbourhoodie/pouchnotes/README.md

 A simple, offline-first notes app.
 Intended as a demo application for [CouchDB Minihosting](https://github.com/neighbourhoodie/couchdb-minihosting).

 Pouchnotes allows you to take notes on multiple devices, online or offline, and they will all be synced with each other in real time through a central CouchDB.

 The app uses Vite + Svelte 5 + Pico.css + PouchDB.

-For simplicity, it does _not_ store a session, so you’ll have to log in every time you reload.

 ![screenshot of the pouchnotes app](<pouchnotes_screenshot.png>)